ouroboroscoding/linux_bin/README.md

 a bash script used to pull from origin and update all submodules

+### ping_until

+doesn't return until the domain resolves, good for checking dns propagation or checking if a server is back up

 ### recurse_chmod

 a python script that will recursively change the mode bits on files and directories